ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 <details>
 <summary><b>💡 Show Answer</b></summary>

-- **Direct Solution**: Analytical solution and mathematical formulation for `There are only two electronic chip manufacturers: $A $ and$B $, both manufacture the same amount of chips.
+- **Direct Solution**: Analytical solution and mathematical formulation for `There are only two electronic chip manufacturers: $A$ and $B$, both manufacture the same amount of chips.
 A makes defective chips with a probability of $30%$, while B makes defective chips with a probability of $70%$.`.
 - **Key Takeaway**: Standard interview answer evaluating key properties, edge cases, and statistical assumptions.

 </details>